SparkPost/ds_mysql/README.md

 Clone ds-mysql from github (https://github.com/SparkPost/ds_mysql).
-You may need to install git to do this ('sudo yum install git').
+You may need to install git to do this:

+    sudo yum install -y git

 Build the ds-mysql code, install, and test: